 Blackberries are delicious right off the vine and also make wonderful pies, jellies, jams and numerous other desserts.
 They also provide an important source of food and cover for animals and many species of birds.

-Most states recognize food or agricultural symbols - besides the peach and blackberry, Alabama also designates a state nut and state barbeque championships.
+Most states recognize food or agricultural symbols - besides the peach and blackberry, Alabama also designates a state nut and state barbeque championship.
 We also have national commemorative holidays for American foods and native cuisine (including our native blueberry and cranberry).

 The Song of the Blackberry Queen